3D Printing

 Introduction

-In the Fall of 2014, the Library launched a service of additive manufacturing (3D printing) using a MakerBot Replicator device.
-Since 2022, the Library also uses an Ultimaker S3 device.
+The Library is happy to provide you with a service of additive manufacturing (3D printing) using Ultimaker S3 and S5 devices.
 The Library offers this service in support of PolyFab, the Fab Lab of Polytechnique Montréal.

 Please note that the 3D printing service can be subject to changes without any prior notice.